reemstk/reemstk.github.io/pages/about.md

 <h1 class="mx-auto" style="font-family:Courgette;">{{ page.title }}</h1>

-An erstwhile Full Stack Engineer who transitioned into a Product Manager!
+I am an erstwhile Full Stack Developer who transitioned into a Product Manager.
 I started my career as Systems Engineer Trainee at Infosys in the beautiful city of Mysuru in 2014.

 *This is an example of code*
 ```js
 <script>